joes0451/SDKManager/ReadMe.txt

 otherwise select 'platform-tools', check "Accept licenses" and hit Submit.

 Finish accepting licenses:
-Then select Manage SDK->Accept Licenses, check "Accept Licenses" and hit Submit.
+Then select 'Manage SDK->Accept Licenses', check "Accept Licenses" and hit Submit.

 This will ensure that many essential things, like the 'emulator', 'platforms' and 'tools' directories, are properly set up and all the licenses are accepted.